 - Chop.
 From there, you can cut them in half, take the pits out, and chop the fruit.

-TIP: Make sure the peaches are chopped finely for this recipe because this makes it easier to spread the jam onto your toast or bagel.
+- I like to make sure the peaches are chopped finely for this recipe because this makes it easier to spread the jam onto your toast or bagel.
+If you like bigger chunks in your jam, chop larger pieces.

 Ingredients